FOX-Finance/FOX-contract/README.md

 - [ ] `feeTo` -> share fees to FOXS holders
 - [ ] PSM
 - [ ] "Swap is more cheaper" message
+- [ ] Use ethers.BigNumber instead of BigInt

 # Future Work
 - [ ] Frontend advanced page